Blockchain for supply chain

 Use Cases: blockchain in supply chain

-• Blockchain is effective when it comes to breaking down information silos
+- Blockchain is effective when it comes to breaking down information silos

 A close look at its features will reveal that blockchain is effective when it comes to breaking down information silos.
 By design, it gives transparency to all the participants as it is a distributed ledger.
-If desired, there are mechanisms in place to hide sensitive data from other participants as well.
+If desired, there are mechanisms in place to hide sensitive data from other participants as well. - Blockchain can also act as the source of ultimate truth

 Blockchain can also act as the ultimate source of truth when there are multiple organizations participating in transactions.
 Because it is a decentralized system, hence, every transaction registered on the blockchain has to pass the approval criteria set by the majority of the participants.
-This ensures consensus on every transaction registered on the blockchain.
+This ensures consensus on every transaction registered on the blockchain. - One version of the truth across the supply chain

 Perhaps the most important problem blockchain can solve for the industry is, help all organizations involved in a supply chain maintain “one version of the truth.”

 This is a problem the industry has been struggling with for ages.
 Nonsensically, a shipment can be at two different places at once, inventory counts in your ERP and your 3PL’s ERP can be different.
 These are problems that frequently occur with existing systems resulting in massive financial losses.
-Having a distributed, decentralized system that can come to a consensus on transactions is a very effective way of solving this problem.
+Having a distributed, decentralized system that can come to a consensus on transactions is a very effective way of solving this problem. - Tracing assets

 When all participants in a supply chain share data on a common blockchain as a consortium, it breaks down information silos.
 This enables organizations to trace and track assets instantly.
 Typically information is exchanged between two parties in a supply chain and hence tracing an asset back to its source might take days or weeks.
-Food traceability and recall, proving the authenticity of products, verifying if materials used in products are ethically sourced and drug trafficking are some important problems that could be effectively fought using blockchain.
+Food traceability and recall, proving the authenticity of products, verifying if materials used in products are ethically sourced and drug trafficking are some important problems that could be effectively fought using blockchain. - End-to-end visibility

 Technically, it has been possible to implement an end-to-end visibility system without blockchain.
 There are even standards defined by organizations such as GS1 to enable interoperability.
 But lack of end-to-end visibility is a problem that still persists across most supply chains.
 And understandably so.